adamhenderson/tapestry-dojo/README.md

 ```

 ####Zones
-Zones should now work.
+Zones should now work, though not fully tested.

 ###ElementWrapper
 All the ElementWrapper methods all work as expected.

 ##Things Still To Do / Broken
 1. The ModuleManager still seems to want to configure RequireJS through a 'var require = {...}' object - this object could be useful for configuring dojo is the 'require' variable could be changed to 'dojoConfig' and more control given to what goes into it.
+If I can find a way to override this all the config could be done in Java and maybe not require the user to create a dojoConfig.js file
-2. Something is attempting to load up some of the bootstrap modules that has a requirement for jQuery, since the replaced core stact does not include jQuery it is failing so would like to find that code and disable it.
+2. Something is attempting to load up some of the bootstrap modules that has a requirement for jQuery, since the replaced core stack does not include jQuery it is failing so would like to find that code and disable it.
+3. Would like to add support for using the dojo library from a CDN, negating the need for a download of dojo
+4. Add more configuration options